contrast-zone/t-rewriter.js/README.md

 Incidentally, Systemath may support processes in an impotrant area of computing: compiler construction (metacompiling).
 We hope that **hobby programming language builders** may find an interest to use Systemath in their experiments.
 Another area of computing that may directly benefit from Systemath is theorem proving.
 We also hope that **hobby theoretical researchers** may find Systemath an interesting tool to use in their work.

-We are taking a stand that fields of using Systemath is actually inexhaustible area, considering all the possibilities of program synthesis.
+We are taking a stand that application field of Systemath is actually inexhaustible area, considering all the possibilities of program synthesis.
 Nevertheless, the **metacompiling** and **theorem proving** areas seem to be reasonable application fields from an aspect of attracting actual users.
 If you have other ideas about reasonable Systemath applications to attract users, please join the [discussion area](https://github.com/systemath/systemath-core/discussions).

 ## 3. project specifics